Perry et al. (2015)

 Aim

-To investigate how oxytocin affects preferred interpersonal distance for those scoring high or low in empathy traits.
+To investigate the effect of oxytocin on preferred interpersonal distance for those scoring high or low in empathy traits.

 Background